 As is often the case in a small town, Fallsburg doesn't have a public transportation system that people use for their commute.

-The percentage of people in Fallsburg with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.94% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Fallsburg is quite a bit lower than the national average among all cities of 21.84%: just 10.94% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Fallsburg in 2022 was $3,590, which is low income relative to New York and the nation.
 This equates to an annual income of $14,360 for a family of four.
 Fallsburg also has one of the higher rates of people living in poverty in the nation, with 84.91% of its population below the federal poverty line.